You found our list of the best virtual field trips.

 Virtual field trips are learning excursions that happen online through video conferencing software, livestream video, or digital map and photograph platforms.
 For example, a virtual zoo tour or an online visit to the Great Wall of China.

-What are good virtual field trip ideas?
+What are good online field trip ideas?

 How do you do a virtual field trip?